Data-driven Modeling of Conservation Laws (MOD600)

 Knowledge:

-1) Nonlinear and linear conservation laws;
+1. Nonlinear and linear conservation laws.

-3) Analytical solutions and weak solutions;
+2. Analytical solutions and numerical solutions.

-7) Practical coding experience through project work.
+6. Practical coding experience with Python through project work.

 Skills: